GoogleCloudPlatform/functions-framework-dotnet/README.md

 The examples and documentation are primarily written in C# for the moment, but the same concepts and features apply equally to VB.

+F# support is currently not "idiomatic F#", but regular F# functions should be easy to wrap using the code in the templates.
+Feedback on how we can provide a more familiar F# experience is welcome.

 ## Run your function on serverless platforms